 In December 2015, we submitted to the FDA an NDA for KP201/APAP for an indication of the short-term management of acute pain.
-The timeline for the FDA to complete its review of an NDA may differ based on whether the application is a standard review or priority review application.
-The FDA may give a priority review designation to drugs that are intended to treat serious conditions and provide significant improvements in the safety or effectiveness of the treatment, diagnosis, or prevention of serious conditions.
-For KP201/APAP, the FDA has also indicated that our NDA raises issues that will likely require advisory committee review.
+The FDA subsequently accepted this NDA for priority review in February 2016.
+The FDA has set a target action date under PDUFA of June 9, 2016.
+Despite this acceptance, we cannot guarantee that the FDA will ultimately approve KP201/APAP for commercial sale in the United States.
+For instance, the FDA has indicated that our NDA for KP201/APAP raises issues that will likely require advisory committee review.
 Accordingly, the FDA may not approve our NDA on a timely basis, or at all, and therefore we may never receive approval to market KP201/APAP in the United States.